Spanish Teen Alcaraz Reaches Vienna Semi-final - UrduPoint

 After Alcaraz raced to a 6-3 lead in the tie break, Berrettini held his serve on the first two before the Spaniard sealed victory on his own serve to reach his first ATP 500 semi-final.

-He will face the winner of Friday's duel between the 12th-ranked Canadian Felix Auger-Aliassime and German Alexander Zverev, who is number four in the world.
+"I am really happy for that and it was amazing.
+I just tried to play aggressively all the time.
+In the tough moments it was important to be able to do that."
+He will face Zverev whose match against Auger-Aliassime contained a break in each set.

+The German broke in the third game of the first set and the sixth game of the decider and was dominant on his own serve except for the seventh game of the second set when the Canadian broke to 30.

+"I did make it difficult for myself once again, that needs to stop happening," Zverev said.
+"One easy mistake and the second set went away."
 Alcaraz is the fifth-youngest semi-finalist in an ATP 500 event.
-The record is held by Zverev, who aged 17 reached the last four in Hamburg in 2014.
+The record is held by Zverev, who reached the last four in Hamburg in 2014 aged 17.

-At 18 years and four months -- a thigh injury forced him to retire from his US Open quarter-final with Auger-Aliassime -- he was the youngest player to be ranked so high since compatriot Rafael Nadal, who was 17 when he reached No. 37 in April 2004.
+At 18 years and four months, he was the youngest player to be ranked so high since compatriot Rafael Nadal, who was 17 when he reached No. 37 in April 2004.